What Is Digital Marketing Strategy? (And How To Create One)

 Basic web design concepts should be employed in the creation of your website to ensure optimal results.
 Check out our Basics of Web Design and Understanding Web Development guides for more information.

-- Use multimedia.
-Images, videos and infographics are all valid tools to keep your content dynamic.
+Use multimedia.
+Images, videos, and infographics are all valid marketing tools to keep your content dynamic.
 Too much text on a screen can feel burdensome for some readers, and the idea is to keep them engaged.

 Writing is by no means an exact science, but there is some common ground that most people can agree on.
 As a good point of reference, the University of Maryland in Baltimore put together a nice list of best practices to keep in mind when creating web content.